 In celebration of biology week, each day from the 6th-10th of October has been given a different animal behaviour theme.
 The theme, for example ‘foraging’, will be published each morning (8:30am or before) on Twitter, TikTok and Facebook.
 You will have all day (by 7pm) to upload (or email in to education@asab.org) your interpretation and/or explanation of that day’s animal behaviour.
 Tag it with #behaviourflavours.
 You will only have 15 seconds to communicate your ideas, so be creative, dynamic and fun!
 Each day has an animal behaviour expert judge and there are prizes for the best videos.
 Winners will be announced each evening on the social media platforms using the #behaviourflavours Sunday’s winner will be announced on Monday 11th October by our super guest judge and dance your PhD winner - Cedric Tan.

-Science in spanish
+Science in Spanish

 Dr Lucía Martina Martín López from The University of Liverpool was awarded a 2021 ASAB Education Committee Public Engagement Grant to translate research papers into Spanish for young people.
 Science Journal for Kids and Teens provides cutting-edge peer reviewed science research adapted for students and their teachers.
 Here are the first four articles.
 There are more on the way.
 If you are interested in applying for a Public Engagement grant look here.